itizawa/webev-back/README.md

 ## Installation

-This application can simply be installed using pnpm:
+This application can simply be installed using yarn:

-`pnpm install`
+`yarn install`